-The midterm test will be held Monday October 29, 2018 from 5:30 p.m.
-7:30 p.m. and will cover Units 1-5 in the course outline.
-The final exam will be 3 hours in duration and will be scheduled by the Student Records Office.
-The final exam will cover Units 1-11, with emphasis on Units 6-11.
+The midterm test will be held Monday October 29, 2018 from 5:30 p.m. to 7:30 p.m.
+It will cover Units 1-5 in the course outline and will consist of only multiple-choice questions.
 Students missing the midterm test for a valid reason (and with documentation) will be permitted to write a deferred midterm test at a later date.

-The midterm will consist of only multiple-choice questions.
+The final exam will be 3 hours in duration and will be scheduled by the Registrar's Office.
+It will cover Units 1 - 11, with emphasis on Units 6 - 11.
 The final examination will contain both multiple-choice questions and a written component, in an approximate 60:40 ratio.

-For quizzes, the midterm test and the final examination: (i) nonprogrammable handheld calculators are permitted (graphing calculators are not permitted), (ii) electronic devices, such as cell phones or headphones, are prohibited, (iii) statistical tables will be provided, if required, and (iv) a formula sheet with selected formulas will be provided (for the midterm test and final examination only).
+For quizzes, the midterm test and the final examination: (i) nonprogrammable handheld calculators are permitted (graphing calculators are not permitted), (ii) electronic devices, such as cell phones or headphones, are prohibited, (iii) statistical tables will be provided, if required, and (iv) a formula sheet with selected formulas will be provided.
+The formula sheet you will receive is posted on UM Learn; you are required to memorize any formulas not listed on this formula sheet.

-i•clickers
+i-clickers

-Throughout the course, extensive use of the irclicker classroom response system will be made in order to enhance your understanding of the material and promote classroom participation.
-Note that irclicker participation constitutes a portion of your grade in this course and as such you are required to bring your irclicker to each class and to ensure that it has functional batteries.
+Throughout the course, extensive use of the i \triangleright clicker classroom response system will be made in order to enhance your understanding of the material and promote classroom participation.
+Note that i \triangleright clicker participation constitutes a portion of your grade in this course and as such you are required to bring your device to each class and to ensure that it has functional batteries.
+You may use either an i \triangleright clicker remote (available from the bookstore) or you may participate with the web app (from your laptop or tablet) or smartphone app (from your iOS or Android device).